 Perspective.
 It’s everything.
 When I was young, occasionally people would ask me what I wanted to be when I “grew up.”
 I would tell them I wanted to be a session drummer.
 In my mind, being in a Rock band was out of reach, but a session musician, that was sensible.
-Back in the late 90’s and early 2000’s, I had an awesome six piece Pearl drum set with Zildjan symbols.
+Back in the late 90’s and early 2000’s, I had an awesome six-piece Pearl drum set with Zildjian symbols.
 Does it get any better?
 Probably.
 But in my adolescent mind, it didn’t.
-I’d head down to my parents basement, and tune out the world.
+I’d head down to my parent’s basement, and tune out the world.
 I’d play along to KISS Alive!, the Eagles Hotel California and various albums by the Who.
 For a few brief hours, I was Peter Criss, Don Henley and Keith Moon.
 It was a nice escape.

-Around that time, through my obsessive research of all things KISS I came to find out that a drummer named Anton Fig played on Dynasty, Unmasked as well as Ace Frehley‘s self titled album, Ace Frehley.
+Around that time, through my obsessive research of all things KISS I came to find out that a drummer named Anton Fig played on Dynasty, Unmasked as well as Ace Frehley‘s self-titled album, Ace Frehley.
 I also came to find that Anton had played on the bulk of Ace’s solo output.
-His style of drumming was entirely different that my previous idols.
+His style of drumming was entirely different than my previous idols.
 I know today that Anton’s love of Jazz was heavily incorporated into his Rock/Fusion style, but at the time, I had no real grasp of what I was hearing.
 All I knew was that I loved it and that I was completely unable to play along with it.

 Time wore on and we moved out of that house and into a small apartment.
 The drums were stacked in the corner with the promise that “one day” I’d be able to play them again.
 That day never came.
 Eventually, they were moved into storage and when I was around 24 years old, unable to watch them rust any longer, I sold them on Craigslist.
 I have no idea for how much, but I do recall the buyer sending me a photo of them fully assembled just before his band’s gig.
 It did my heart good to see them going to use again after so many years out of service.
 No regrets.